 Chord Progression No.2 in D Dorian

-If you stick to ‘normal’ chords or triads, then you have three chords that have the tone that’s unique to the Dorian mode in them.
+If you stick to ‘normal’ chords or triads, then you have three chords that have a tone that’s unique to the Dorian mode in them.
 But if you would add 7th chords to your chord progression, then another chord becomes available.
 In this example, the C major seven chord has the B in it, which is the raised sixth scale degree.

 Chord progression in D Dorian